-"Crash diets are rightfully called this because you are bound to 'crash' emotionally.
+Koidis says crash diets are rightfully called this because you are bound to 'crash' emotionally.
 When you try to outsmart your body, it outsmarts you back, so when you start eating less, your body adapts and simply starts to use less energy.
-The following processes start to come into effect:
+Koidis says the following processes start to come into effect:

-5. Your hunger signals start to accumulate and push food cravings through the roof."
+- Your hunger signals start to accumulate and push food cravings through the roof.

-We asked Koidis to map out what happens to the body immediately after starting a crash diet and what would happen if you had the willpower to keep it going over a matter of weeks or even months.
+We asked Koidis to map out what happens to the body immediately after starting a crash diet as well as what would happen if you kept it going over a matter of weeks or even months.

-The first 12 to 18 hours on a crash diet, your body is preparing to get into "starvation" mode and is utilising as much of its stored energy (glycogen) as possible.
+The first 12 to 18 hours on a crash diet, your body is preparing to get into "starvation" mode and is utilizing as much of its stored energy (glycogen) as possible.

 As your energy stores are reduced, due to the lack of energy intake, cortisol levels rise, which can cause our bodies to hold onto more water and make us feel "bloated" and less lean than we actually are.